shu-chong/Action-TWRP-Builder/README.md

 For example, your username is: JohnSmith
 ```

-#### 0. If you want to commit code, click 'Fork' in the upper right corner of this repository
+#### 0. If you want to commit code, click 'Fork' in the upper right corner of this repository(Not recommended)

 ![image](https://user-images.githubusercontent.com/37921907/177914706-c92476c5-7e14-4fb3-be94-0c8a11dae874.png)